Alex King (basketball)

 Alex King (born February 20, 1985) is a German former professional basketball player.
 He is the all-time leader of games played in the Basketball Bundesliga, with 638 appearances.

 Professional career

 On July 8, 2013, he signed a three-year contract with German team Alba Berlin.

 On August 19, 2016, he signed a contract with Bayern Munich for the 2016–17 season, including a team option for the 2017–18 season.

 On December 11, 2020, he has loaned to s.Oliver Würzburg of Basketball Bundesliga (BBL) until the end of the season.

-In September of 2021, it was confirmed that King would be loaned to s.Oliver Würzburg for another season.
+In September 2021, it was confirmed that King would be loaned to s.Oliver Würzburg for another season.

 At the end of 2021–22 season, King decided to retire from professional basketball.